Chicago: 7 people fatally shot on one day

 "Seven people shot and killed yesterday in Chicago.
 What is going on there -- totally out of control.
 Chicago needs help!"
 Trump wrote on Thursday.

-As officials take measures to curb the violence on the streets the bloodshed has brought trauma to the lives of thousands of people in the city.
+As officials take measures to curb the violence on the streets, the bloodshed has brought trauma to the lives of thousands of people in the city.
+Here's a snapshot of the violence that erupted in Chicago on Wednesday.

 Lives lost in a single day